Red-Fairy/uOCF-code/README.md

 bash scripts/DATASET-NAME/test-MODE.sh
 ```
 where DATASET-NAME is one of (Room-Texture, Kitchen-Matte, Kitchen-Shiny), and MODE is one of (plane, noplane).
-Note that the DATAROOT on the first line of the script should be set to the path of the dataset.

 ## Training
 (Optional, we have provided pre-trained checkpoints) Run the following command to train the model from stage 1